CouncilofLorien/counciloflorien.github.io/docs/rulesbook/victoryconditions.md

 ---

 ## 1 • THE VICTORY CONDITIONS
-{: .lore }
-> Each alignment can win the game by similar means: your opponent's avatar is eliminated **or** you recover _The One Ring_ and meet ceratain conditions **or** you have the most marshalling points at the End-of-Game Council.
+Each alignment can win the game by similar means: your opponent's avatar is eliminated **or** you recover _The One Ring_ and meet ceratain conditions **or** you have the most marshalling points at the End-of-Game Council.

 {: .hero }
 > The game ends when one of the following occurs during play: